 In this work, we present a novel end-to-end framework, \method, for domain adaptive semantic segmentation.
-Not only does \method outperform previous works (Fig.~\ref{Fig_results}), but it is also simple, effective, remaining one-stage training complexity.
-To be precise, we build upon a self-training method~\cite{DACS_2021_WACV} and introduce several dense contrastive learning mechanisms.
-The core is to explore suitable semantic concepts to guide the learning of class-discriminative and class-balanced pixel embedding space across domains.
-First, a straightforward way is to adopt the centroids of category-wise features in the entire source domain as global category prototypes, and then bring the pixel features with the same semantic to the prototypes closer and push the others farther away.
-Albeit the prototype can render the overall appearance of a category, it might omit variations in some attributes (e.g., shape, color, illumination) of the category, impairing the discriminability of the learned features.
-Then, in order to enhance the diversity, a natural extension is to enlarge the number of contrastive pairs.
-We investigate a memory bank mechanism, in which the category centroids of current source features are enqueued into a dictionary and the oldest features are dequeued.
-However, class biases may exist in this mechanism since those under-represented classes (e.g., truck, bus, rider) update more slowly.
-Meanwhile, it is computationally expensive.
-Finally, if we assume that every dimension in the embedding space follows a distribution, we can observe that pixel representations from similar semantic class have a similar distribution.
-Thereby, we seek the distribution of each category in the source domain as a richer and more comprehensive semantic description and the real distribution can be properly estimated with sufficient supervision of source data.
-This formulation enables a wide variety of samples from the estimated distribution, which is tailored for representation learning in dense prediction tasks like semantic segmentation.
+Not only does \method outperform previous works (Fig.~\ref{Fig_results}), but it is also simple yet effective, keeping one-stage training complexity.
+Precisely, we build upon a self-training method~\cite{DACS_2021_WACV} and introduce several dense contrastive learning mechanisms.
+The core is to explore suitable semantic concepts to guide the learning of a well-structured pixel embedding space across domains.
+Here, a plain way is to adopt the averaged feature of a category over the entire source domain as its global prototype.
+A prototype could render the overall appearance of a category but might omit variations in some attributes (e.g., shape, color, illumination) of the category, impairing the discriminability of the learned features.
+To enhance diversity, a natural extension is to enlarge the number of contrastive pairs.
+We then investigate a memory bank mechanism, in which the averaged features of each category in the current source image are enqueued into a dictionary and the oldest ones are dequeued.
+Unfortunately, class biases may exist in this mechanism since those under-represented classes (e.g., truck, bus, rider) are updated more slowly.
+Meanwhile, it is computationally expensive as well.